 Here is sketch of how I would approach this project.
-The reference to frameworks refers to the content of the presentation on each of the 16 major topics in this course.
 You may take another approach provided you address the four critical questions:

 - 1. What's the current state of international business? - a.
 You must choose a point of view.
 For example; citizen, local businessperson, regulator.
 You may select any point of view you like. - b.
-What are the important trends that affect you and what is their significance?
+What are the important trends that affect you and what is their significance? - c.

-- c.
 Frameworks represent ways to think about the state.
-I will cover these in class, but you can get a head start by reviewing Some Comments on Change in Strategic Management (Drogan, 2019b). - 2.
+I will cover these in class, but you can get a head start by reviewing Some Comments on Change in Strategic Management (Drogan, 2019). - 2.
 What are the alternative futures for international business? - a.
 As you begin to understand the state you will begin to think of alterative ways in which international business may develop.
-I've suggested three and allowed for another future you may imagine that is different.
-Alternatives compel us to make choices, one of the more important things we do in life. - 3.
+I've suggested three and allowed for another approach you may imagine that is different - b.
+Pick an alternative future and describe how it emerges from analysis of the current state. - 3.
 What conclusions do you draw at this point?
 For example: - a.
-The following is based upon your selection of one of the alternatives identified in the previous section. - b.
-Availability of good data and information. - c.
-Associated risks and uncertainties. - d.
-Associated strengths, weakness, opportunities, and threats. - e.
+Availability of good data and information. - b.
+Associated risks and uncertainties. - c.
+Associated strengths, weakness, opportunities, and threats. - d.
 Potential value. - 4.
 What are your recommendations for proceeding? - a.
 Policy

-This is perhaps the most interesting and important aspect of the project.
+This is perhaps the most interesting and important aspect of recommendations.
 Policy is what guides our actions.
 Examples include regimental, academic, and classroom policies.
 We then design, implement, operate, and change the systems necessary to enact these policies